Conference Contributors 2016

 Julianne Pachico is a PhD student in Creative-Critical Writing at the University of East Anglia.
 Her debut short story collection, The Lucky Ones, will be published by Faber & Faber in February 2017.

-Caleb Parkin has led workshops & projects with organisations including Bristol and Southampton Universities, The Poetry School, SusTrans and Green Man Festival.
+Caleb Parkin has led workshops and projects with Bristol and Southampton Universities, The Poetry School, SusTrans and Green Man Festival.
 Starting out in BBC Radio and TV, science writing, and alternative education, he is now undertaking an MSc in Creative Writing for Therapeutic Purposes.
-Caleb is Membership Secretary & Conference Manager for Lapidus, the Writing for Wellbeing Organisation.
+Caleb is Membership Secretary and Conference Manager for Lapidus.

 Paul Pattison is a PhD candidate in Creative Writing at Anglia Ruskin University.
 He is currently writing a novel as part of his candidature.
 His interests include George Eliot, the neo-Victorian novel, omniscient narration, experimental fiction and the academic novel.
 Paul has taught secondary English extensively in various countries.

-Stephen Payne was born in Merthyr Tydfil and brought up in Stockton-on-Tees.
-He is an academic cognitive scientist with a particular interest in human-computer interaction, currently Professor of Human-Centric Systems in the Department of Computer Science at the University of Bath.
-He lives with his family in Penarth, South Glamorgan.
-Since 2005, Stephen’s poetry has been published in magazines and webzines including The Dark Horse, Magma, The North, The Poetry Review and The Rialto.
-Stephen’s first full collection, Pattern Beyond Chance, was published by HappenStance Press late in 2015.
+Stephen Payne is an academic cognitive scientist with a particular interest in human-computer interaction, currently Professor of Human-Centric Systems in the Department of Computer Science at the University of Bath.
+His poetry has been published in many magazines, and his first full collection, Pattern Beyond Chance, was published by HappenStance Press late in 2015.